mattingram0/Distributed-File-System/README.md

 ```

 ## Running
-* /out/ contains the compiled files
+/out/ contains the compiled files.
+All other files in the root directory hold the source code.
-* /src/ contains the source code

 * Sockets use ports 9090 - 9093 (inclusive).
 From here on, [PATH] is the path to the /Distributed-File-System/ directory. **Please ensure you REPLACE any spaces in the path with %20**: /Example Path/ -> /Example%20Path/
 Please then note the following: